netbox-community/netbox-acls/README.md

 }
 ```

-To add the required `netbox-acls` tables to your NetBox database, run the `migrate` manager subcommand in your NetBox directory:
+To add the required `netbox-acls` tables to your NetBox database, run the `migrate` manager subcommand in the NetBox virtual environment:
 ```
+cd /opt/netbox
-./manage.py migrate
+sudo ./venv/bin/python3 netbox/manage.py migrate
 ```

 ## Developing